santoshvandari/SimplePythonProjectCollection/MonkeyTypeAutomation/Readme.md

 # IMonkey Type Automation
-    This is the Simple Python Program that will help to compress your image according your need.
-It is desined to compress only .jpg image where you can modify the program to perform other kind of files(.JPEG,.PNG) also.
+    This is the Simple Python Program that will automatically open the Chrome Browser and Start typing the Text automatically.
+The Average speed is 500+.

 ## Usage
 Follow the Given Steps to Setup in Your Local System.